 Eventually I realized that this may be an issue.

-I took him to his preschool, brought him to the toilet a few times, and almost overnight he was fully trained.
+When we eventually realized this, I took him to his preschool, brought him to the toilet a few times, and almost overnight he was fully trained.
 We traveled with him in underwear at that point – a two plus hour road trip!
 (Having a travel potty for backup definitely helped.)

 But let’s backtrack a few steps in this process and go onto the next common potty training mistakes.

 Potty Training Mistakes #2: Using disposable training pants